runaljain255/Indpro/README.md

 2.Description - not required - should be less than 200 characters.
 3.Price - required.
 These validations will work in client side as well as server side.
+**Note - The designs are generated as per the developer preference as no Wireframe was provided.
 Fetching All Products -
 ![image](https://github.com/runaljain255/Indpro/assets/55238317/2258578b-74e6-4d9b-92b9-d98abca505e7)